SpotiScryers/SpotiScry/README.md

 𝐻0: There is no linear relationship between liveness and popularity.<br>
 𝐻𝑎: There is a linear relationship between liveness and popularity.

+𝐻0: There is no difference in popularity between tracks released by the top 10 labels or not.<br>
+𝐻𝑎: Tracks released by the top 10 labels are more likely to be popular.

+𝐻0: There is no difference in popularity between tracks released by the worst 5 labels or not.<br>
+𝐻𝑎: Tracks released by the worst 5 labels are more likely to be unpopular.

 ## Project Steps
 ### Acquire
 Data was acquired from Spotify API using the spotipy library.
 Going to this website https://developer.spotify.com/dashboard/login lets you create a spotify web app that will give you a client id and client secret.
 Create an env.py file in your working directory and save this code after swaping out your individual client id and secret: